tee4tao/ShopperComfy/README.md

 # Comfy-Store
-## A user-friendly online store where people can shop comfortably
+## A user-friendly online store where people can shop comfortably with fast payment transactions.